 \\It is intended that some of the required areas of study may be planned for and integrated into appropriate major academic subjects.
 (Evidence of such shall be readily apparent in lesson plan books.
-There shall be a minimum of eighteen instructional hours of health given per year at each grade level.)

-Funds for instructional materials, to:
+• Funds for instructional materials, to:

 Require the superintendent to verify that core reading materials and reading intervention materials used in grades K-5 meet requirements per s.
 1001.215(7), F.S., by July 1, 2022.